Sort by category: Videos

 The release of this film also marks an exciting new chapter as I start to work under a new name for video production: Commoner.

 Aaron and I have spent the last year working together on different projects, and Commoner is the name we’ve chosen to bring all our future projects under.
-The name speaks to the simplicity … Read more
+The name … Read more

 After a brief conversation with Mischa, I got together with a regular collaborator of mine Aaron to see what we could come up with in a short time and with minimal budget.
 We had a couple of hours to shoot at Mischa’s training venue in South Melbourne and then pieced together the above trailer using a voiceover recorded in my lounge room.